 If you are in an accident or your business suffers a loss that is covered under a business insurance policy, one of the first steps you need to take is to file an insurance claim.
 Filing a claim starts the process of making sure you get money for the losses you incur.
 The best insurance providers make the claims process simple, but it’s important to know how insurance claims work and how to file one.

 For example, let’s say you operate a fleet of company vehicles and one of your drivers is involved in an accident.
 To start the process of the insurance company paying for repairs to the vehicle, you would need to file a claim with your insurance carrier.
 The insurance company may then approve or reject the claim based on an assessment.

 The claims process will vary based on the type of insurance you are filing the claim for, such as workers’ compensation, business property, professional liability, errors and omissions, or business auto.
-It also varies by whether your insurance provider allows you to file claims online.
+Here are the steps you’ll take to file an insurance claim.

 Once you file an insurance claim, a claims adjuster will determine how much the insurance company should pay toward the claim by gathering information about the incident and your policy’s coverage.

 The adjuster’s job is to settle your claim as quickly and cost-efficiently as possible.
-In case an adjuster contacts you, keep all the details of your incident handy, along with any applicable repair, service, or replacement estimates to provide to the adjuster and record in case of a dispute or litigation by a third party.
-This is some of the relevant documentation to save and keep on hand:
+In case an adjuster contacts you, keep all of the details of your incident handy, along with any applicable repair, service or replacement estimates to provide to the adjuster and record in case of a dispute or litigation by a third party.

 In certain cases, the insurance company will suggest a lawyer and may cover the cost of the attorney as well as any settlement or judgment.

-Once that review is complete, the claim will either be approved or denied.
+Once that review is complete, the claim will be approved or denied.
 Any payment you receive for a loss will be subject to the policy’s limits and deductible, which is the out-of-pocket amount you are responsible for.